 Before your content can rank, it needs links.
 Google finds your posts and pages best when they’re linked to from somewhere on the web.
 Internal links also connect your content and give Google an idea of the structure of your website.
-They can establish hierarchy on your site, which enables you to give the most important pages and posts more link value than other, less valuable, pages.
+They can establish a hierarchy on your site, which enables you to give the most important pages and posts more link value than other, less valuable, pages.
 So using the right internal linking strategy can boost your SEO!

 Why are links important to Google?